The co-Hopfian property of surface braid groups: Superinjective maps from into

 \begin{proof} Pick a non-separating 1-HBP $a$.
-There exists a simplex $s=\{ \beta_1,\ldots, \beta_p\}$ of $\calc(S)$ such that \begin{itemize} \item any curve in $s$ is disjoint from $a$; \item any two curves in $s$ are HBP-equivalent; and \item the surface obtained by cutting $S$ along $\beta_1$ and a curve of $a$ is connected. \end{itemize} Let $\sigma$ denote the simplex of $\calcp_n(S)$ consisting of all HBPs of two curves in $s$.
-It then follows that $\phi(a)$ is a 1-HBP since $\phi(a)$ and any HBP in $\phi(\sigma)$ is not equivalent by Lemmas \ref{lem-hbp-neq-p2} and \ref{lem-hbp-neq-p3} and since $\phi(\sigma)$ consists of all HBPs of two curves in a collection of $p$ curves which are mutually HBP-equivalent.
+There exists a simplex $s=\{ \beta_1,\ldots, \beta_p\}$ of $\calc(S)$ such that \begin{itemize} \item any curve in $s$ is disjoint from $a$; \item any two curves in $s$ are HBP-equivalent; and \item the surface obtained by cutting $S$ along $\beta_1$ and a curve of $a$ is connected. \end{itemize} Let $\sigma$ be the simplex of $\calcp_n(S)$ consisting of all HBPs of two curves in $s$.
+It follows that $\phi(a)$ is a 1-HBP because $\phi(a)$ and any HBP in $\phi(\sigma)$ are not equivalent by Lemmas \ref{lem-hbp-neq-p2} and \ref{lem-hbp-neq-p3}, and because $\phi(\sigma)$ consists of all HBPs of two curves in a collection of mutually HBP-equivalent $p$ curves.